13 Common Pool Care Mistakes and How to Avoid Them

 • There is the possibility that your pump could run dry and fail

-• The skimmers will not work, so floating debris will not be trapped in them.
-This debris will then become waterlogged and sink to the bottom of the pool, creating a good environment for algae to take hold.
+• The skimmers will not work, so floating debris will not be trapped.
+This debris will then become waterlogged and sink to the bottom of the pool, creating a suitable environment for algae to take hold.